0xj4an/ReFi-DAO-Website/content/resources-hub/documents/community-garden.md

 1. **Become a ReFi DAO Member**

-    If you're not already a member, sign the [ReFi DAO Community Covenant](https://www.notion.so/199bf304370a80babdb1cc3e0a6670ce?pvs=21) and hold any ReFi DAO Points to be recognized on the allowlist.
+    If you're not already a member, sign the [[community-covenant|ReFi DAO Community Covenant]] and hold any ReFi DAO Points to be recognized on the allowlist.

 2. **Access the Pool**